tfmFerreira/Databank/docs/src/schemas/moleculesAndMapping.md

 ## Universal atom names in mapping files
-To enable automatic analyses over all simulations, universal atom names for each molecule are defined in the NMRlipids databank using the **mapping files**.
+To enable automatic analyses over all simulations, universal atom names for each molecule are defined in the FAIRMD Lipids using the **mapping files**.
 In these files, universal atom names are connected to simulation specific atom names using python dictionaries stored in yaml file format.
 The first key in the mapping file dictionary is the universal atom name, second keys define the simulation specific atom name (`ATOMNAME`) and molecule fragment (`FRAGMENT:` head group, glycerol backbone, sn-1 or sn-2).
 For example, the beginning of the mapping file for CHARMM36 POPC looks like this:

      M_G1_M:
       ATOMNAME: C3